ADT Logo

 ADT Logo History

-The history of the ADT logo began over a hundred years ago.
+The history of the ADT logo dates back over a hundred years.
 Since then, it has come a long way – from an abbreviation in an oval pierced by an arrow to a modern, stylish monogram in a blue octagon.
 The current version looks like a road sign.
-And not in vain because this is a call to stop, pay attention, and listen to the safety rules, which ADT helps to comply with.
+This is not in vain, as it serves as a call to stop, pay attention, and follow the safety rules, which ADT helps you comply with.

 What is ADT?

-ADT is an American company responsible for protecting property in residential homes, warehouses, enterprises, offices, and other facilities.
+ADT is an American company that protects property in residential homes, warehouses, enterprises, offices, and other facilities.
 It develops access control systems, intercoms, fire alarm systems, video surveillance kits, and various security equipment.
 It has monitoring centers to track alarm signals throughout the United States.
 The abbreviation “ADT” stands for “American District Telegraph.”

 1874 – 1913

-At the moment, during this period of the company’s development, the brand’s logo and emblem are unknown.
+Currently, during this stage of the company’s development, the brand’s logo and emblem have not yet been established.

 1913 – 1936